Blue Sky Habitat Fund

 Sandy River, Clackamas County, Oregon

 The Freshwater Trust, on behalf of the Sandy River Basin Partners, implemented restoration actions to increase side-channel habitat and floodplain connectivity on the Salmon River and Still Creek, including restoration of five historic side channels, construction of 28 large wood habitat structures, and placement of additional large wood in side channels and on stream margins.
-The goal is to benefit federally listed spring Chinook, coho and winter steelhead in the Sandy River basin by accelerating the recovery of naturally functioning conditions.
+Native fish benefited: federally listed spring Chinook, coho and winter steelhead.

 Butcherknife Creek Culvert Replacement – Applegate Partnership & Watershed Council